Sahilkumar19/LeetCode-Solutions/README.md

 # LeetCode-Solutions
 I will be adding the solutions of the leetcode problems which I have been solved and what will be solving.
-You are welcome to make changes this repo you can optimize the solution.
+You are welcome to make changes this repository you can optimize the solutions.

-Note1:In each .java file there is question and one example.
+Note - 1: In each .java file there is question and one example.

 Note2:Problem statement and example for each question is taken from LeetCode itself.Solutions are mine.

 How you can contribute:

-1.fork this repo
+1. Fork this repository.

-2.clone it in your system
+2. Clone it in your system.

-3.go through the solution i have provided and if you find any bug or any type of issue first raise that issue.
+3. Go through the solutions, I have provided and if you find any bug or any type of issue first raise that issue.

-4.i will see your issue and i will assign you to work on that issue(if you want).
+4. I will see your issue then, I will assign you to work on gthe issue(if you want).

-3.try to resolve the issue.
+3. Try to resolve the issue.

-4.commit your changes in your forked repo and review the changes before making a PR.
+4. Commit your changes in your forked repository and review the changes before making a pull request.

-5.create a pull request then i will see your changes and will merge your PR.
+5. Create a pull request, I will see your changes and will merge your pull request.

-6.now you are a contributor in this repo.
+6. Now you are a contributor in this repository.